-Information to be Provided 1.
-Targeted Materials: As applicable, please describe the material stream(s) to be utilized and the amount of material required; required condition of materials; material separation methods; and • storage requirements needed to make the proposed opportunity successful. Ζ. Proposed Approach: Please describe what you'd be looking to do or that you think would be a good fit at the Sustainability Campus if your approach is established within Dane County or elsewhere; if the process or technology is considered pilot-scale, commercial-demonstrated, or commercially proven (see Definitions); the proposed location(s) of the operations if not on the Sustainability Campus; and the benefits offered (waste diversion, greenhouse gas reduction, number of education events, residents served, etc.).
-3. Outputs: Please describe and quantify the outputs of the operation or approach utilized; the demonstrated local or regional markets for this output; and management of any non-marketable outputs or byproducts/residuals.
-4. Organization Experience and Qualifications: Please describe your principal organization's experiences; number of years in business; number of employees; annual revenues; and locations.
-5. Examples and Experience with Proposed Technology: Please describe/provide examples where your proposed approach has been implemented (whether by you or others) including, if applicable, the business structures and length of operations.
-Please provide links and other key resources, as applicable.
-6. Space Needs: For your proposed operations in Dane County, please describe if you would need any type of unique, custom, or specialized infrastructure, buildings, or equipment; if that could be shared amongst other similar groups or entities; what types of complimentary uses, materials, or technology would enable your operation to succeed; the size and condition of the land area required; indoor and outdoor space requirements; estimated number of employees; and required transportation access and utilities for the process or technology.
-Indicate specifically those - facilities proposed to be located on the Sustainability Campus and those to be located elsewhere.
-7. Business Approach and Costs: If applicable, For your proposed operations in Dane County, please describe the general business model to be utilized including: general cost estimates such as service fees; ownership and maintenance approach; capital financing requirements; potential non-private sources of funding available/required; potential barriers that may need to be overcome to develop the process or technology; how you intend to achieve financial sustainability and the length of time to achieve it; number of jobs created and potential economic impact; how you will incorporate diversity, equity and inclusion in planning and execution; and any other business information critical to success.
-8. Desired Business Relationship: Please describe any potential partnerships desired with Dane 5.
-County to make the proposed approach financially viable such as shared flex spaces or buildings, infrastructure, or equipment; other colocation or collaborative opportunities needed or desired; advantages to locating at the Sustainability Campus to support the potential investment and partnership with Dane County (quantitative or qualitive); the desired business relationship with Dane County, including any anticipated assistance (such as land, buildings, equipment, etc.); and any potential cooperative advantages of locating within Dane County or the Sustainability Campus.
-L •
+- Targeted Input Materials: Please describe the material stream(s) to be targeted and the volumes/tonnages (approximate daily/monthly/annually) of material to be processed; required condition of material stream inputs; material separation methods; and storage requirements needed to make the proposed process or technology successful. - 2.
+Proposed Process or Technology: Please describe the process or technology used to divert the targeted waste; if the process or technology is considered pilot-scale, commercial-demonstrated, or commercially proven (see Definitions); the proposed location(s) of the operations if not on the Sustainability Campus; the environmental benefits of the process or technology utilized (waste diversion, greenhouse gas reduction, etc.); and any specific requirements or plans for the collection, transportation, and processing of materials. - 3.
+Outputs: Please describe and quantify the outputs of the process or technology utilized; the demonstrated local or regional markets for this output; the expected/current return per unit of outputs; and management of any non-marketable outputs or byproducts/residuals. - 4.
+Organization Experience and Qualifications: Please describe your principal organization's experiences with waste diversion and processing; number of years in business; number of employees; annual revenues; and locations. - 5.
+Examples and Experience with Proposed Technology: Please describe/provide examples where your proposed process or technology has been implemented (whether by you or others) including the business structures and length of operations.
+Please provide links and other key resources of example processes or technology, as applicable. - 6.
+Space Needs: For your proposed operations in Dane County, please describe the size and condition of the land area required; indoor and outdoor space requirements; estimated number of employees; and required transportation access and utilities for the process or technology.
+Indicate specifically those facilities proposed to be located on the Sustainability Campus and those to be located elsewhere. - 7.
+Business Approach and Costs: For your proposed operations in Dane County, please describe the general business model to be utilized including: general cost estimates such as tonnage rates or service fees; ownership and maintenance approach; capital financing requirements; potential non-private sources of funding available/required; potential barriers that may need to be overcome to develop the process or technology; how you intend to achieve financial sustainability and the length of time to achieve it; number of jobs created and potential economic impact; how you will incorporate diversity, equity and inclusion in planning and execution; and any other business information critical to success. - 8.
+Desired Business Relationship: Please describe any potential partnerships desired with Dane County to make the proposed process or technology financially viable such as the desired business relationship with Dane County, including any anticipated assistance (such as land, buildings, equipment, etc.); and any potential cooperative advantages of locating within Dane County or the Sustainability Campus.

-- 9. Educational Opportunities: Please describe your interest and ability to have your operation provide educational opportunities for the public and solid waste professionals if it were to be located at the Sustainability Campus and how the business would advance public education and awareness of waste diversion.
+- 9. Educational Opportunities: Please describe your interest and ability to have your facility provide educational opportunities for the public and solid waste professionals if it were to be located at the Sustainability Campus and how the business would advance public education and awareness of waste diversion.
 While not required, Dane County looks for every opportunity to help educate our residents and businesses and give them the knowledge to help reduce waste and support our diversion efforts. - 10.
 Timeline: Provide a general time frame for establishing a facility and beginning operations.
-If your operation or approach is still in a pilot stage, please describe the process and timeline for bringing the operation or approach to scale. - 11.
+If your technology is still in a pilot stage, please describe the process and timeline for bringing the technology to scale. - 11.
 Other: Please provide any other information you feel is relevant.